Right-wing populism: Canada

 Canada has a history of right-wing populist protest parties and politicians, most notably in Western Canada, partly due to the idea of Western alienation.
-The highly successful Social Credit Party of Canada consistently won seats in British Columbia, Alberta, and Saskatchewan but fell into obscurity by the 1970s.
+The highly successful Social Credit Party of Canada consistently won seats in British Columbia, Alberta and Saskatchewan, but fell into obscurity by the 1970s.

-In the late 1980s, the Reform Party of Canada, led by Preston Manning, became another right-wing populist movement formed due to the policies of the center-right Progressive Conservative Party of Canada, which alienated many Blue Tories and led to a feeling of neglect in the West of Canada.
+In the late 1980s the Reform Party of Canada, led by Preston Manning, became another right-wing populist movement formed due to the policies of the centre-right Progressive Conservative Party of Canada, which alienated many Blue Tories and led to a feeling of neglect in the West of Canada.
 Initially motivated by a single-issue desire to give a voice to Western Canada, the Reform Party expanded its platform to include a blend of socially conservative and right-wing populist policies.
 It grew from a fringe party into a major political force in the 1990s and became the official opposition party before reforming itself as the Canadian Alliance.
 The Alliance ultimately merged with the Progressive Conservative Party to form the modern-day Conservative Party of Canada, after which the Alliance faction dropped some of its populist and socially conservative ideas.

-In recent years, right-wing populist elements have existed within the Conservative Party of Canada and mainstream provincial parties and have most notably been espoused by Ontario MP Kellie Leitch; businessman Kevin O'Leary; Quebec Premier François Legault; the former Mayor of Toronto Rob Ford; and his brother, Ontario Premier Doug Ford.
+In recent years, right-wing populist elements have existed within the Conservative Party of Canada and mainstream provincial parties and have been espoused by Ontario MP Kellie Leitch; the businessman Kevin O'Leary; Quebec Premier François Legault; the former Mayor of Toronto Rob Ford; and his brother, Ontario Premier Doug Ford.
+Doug Ford endorsed Donald Trump during the 2016 United States presidential election and publicly expressed support for him during his first presidency.
+He again supported Trump in the 2024 election, but later opposed him after that election and expressed regret for supporting him.